swiftlang/swift-book/TSPL.docc/ReferenceManual/Types.md

 >
 > *boxed-protocol-type* → **`any`** *type*

-## Type-Parameter Pack
+## Type Parameter Pack

 XXX OUTLINE:

-- `each T` creates a type-parameter pack when it appears in a generic parameter clause, or indicates which pack should be expanded when it appears in a `repeat` expression
+- `each T` creates a type parameter pack when it appears in a generic parameter clause, or indicates which pack should be expanded when it appears in a `repeat` expression

-- `repeat T` expands the type-parameter pack
+- `repeat P`, where `P` captures at least one type parameter pack, expands it into a list of types or values

 - Packs are never nested; expansion implies flattening